technologiestiftung/bezirksregionenprofile/tsb-website/README.md

 # install dependencies
 $ npm install # Or yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000 (currently localhost:3000/tsb)
 $ npm run dev

 # build for production and launch server